 all their hard work, such as

-confirm that expenses were claimed for a "Conveners’ event" each
+can confirm that expenses were claimed for a "Conveners’ event"

-members may think, expenses for this event, wherever it’s been
+some members may think, expenses for this event, wherever it’s

-invite a few certain other members who also regularly help out
+and invite a few certain other members who also regularly help

-and I am happy to take any questions at the end.
+misunderstandings, and I am happy to take any questions at the

 Birthday event cost of £546.